Grails-Plugin-Consortium/grails-cxf-client/README.md

 CHANGE LOG
 ---------------

+* v1.2.9
+    * Adding better exception handling

+* v1.2.8
+    * Ability to set proxyFactoryBindingId if you require different binding such as soap12

 * v1.2.7
     * Ability to set allowChunking
     * Ability to specify custom HTTPClientPolicy bean to use for the client (see [demo project][https://github.com/ctoestreich/cxf-client-demo/blob/master/grails-app/conf/spring/resources.groovy] for more details)